 These are training allowances from vocational and rehabilitative programs recognized by federal, state, or local government such as the work incentive program.

-MA These payments are excluded.
+These payments are excluded.

-TANF See MA.
+See MA.

-GC See MA.
+See MA.

 Count these allowances as earnings to the extent that they are not reimbursements or are not intended to defray participation expenses.

-intended to detray participation expenses.
+S